Miscreancy/mocha-stackdriver-reporter-stats/README.md

 - `projectId`: Google Cloud Project ID.
 - `logName`: Log identifier; gets merged with `projectId` into e.g. `projects/test123/logs/my-function%2Fwith-name`.
 Note how last part is URL encoded.
 This is automatically taken care when using a `logName` with `/` in the name, e.g. `my-function/with-name`.
 - `entryMetadata`: Metadata for log entries.
+- `stats`: An array of which of the stats from Mocha's stats collector you wish to include (if not specified, it will return all of them)

 ## CLI